jrhy/kotlin-suspending-sequences/README.md

 * Kotlin-native (macOS)
 * Kotlin-JS

+Other Kotlin-native platforms, including Linux and iOS, should also work.

 # Why would I want it?

 A regular Kotlin sequence can't suspend to get items, so if you want to